 Last Christmas was a first step in that direction.
 The children visited her here, and partners in the community provided gifts for her to give them (see sidebar).
 “To see their faces light up because ‘mom’ actually got them gifts… it was so awesome!” she says.
 This year she will graduate in time to be home with them for the holidays, and it will be a celebration of the new life ahead of them.

 “I want to go to work, take care of my children, lead a normal life and be the mother God planned for me to be,” Leann says today.
 “This place changes your heart.”

-To read the Fall 2017 newsletter that features this story, download it here.
+To read the Holiday 2017 newsletter that features this story, download it here.